 Singlehood is the ability to live a rich, fulfilling life as a single adult whether you are alone, looking for a partner, dating, or in a committed relationship.
 A person who has achieved it does not need to be in a relationship to be happy.
 They know that a person must be happy on their own to have a healthy relationship.

 Singlehood is a level of maturity and self-awareness that transcends the old order of the couple’s only society.
 Society has often assumed that it means aloneness or inferior relationships.
 This was sometimes true of the couple’s only society in the past where the few remaining unmarried people were often social misfits.
 Today things are different.
-Because of many changes that I’ll discuss next, singles can now choose when and if that want to marry.
-The result is a rapidly growing unmarried population, which in the United States is at 89.6 million or 50.3%, according to the 2006 U.S. Census.
+Because of the many changes that I’ll discuss next, singles can now choose when and if they want to marry.
+The result is a rapidly growing unmarried population.

 Society’s Shifting Expectations